reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 **We don't want to consider the `CityRepository` implementation when unit testing `CityServiceImpl`**.
 If we used a real `CityRepository` implementation in the test, we would have to connect it to a database, which makes the test setup more complicated and would increase the number of reasons why our test could fail, since we have added complexity in our test fixture with potentially failing components.

 Here Mockito comes to the rescue!
+Mockito allows us to create a suitable test double for the `CityRepository` interface and lets us define the behavior we expect from it.
+Applying this possibility we can create meaningful unit
-Mockito allows us to create a suitable test double for the `CityRepository` interface and lets us define the behaviour we expect from it.
-Applying this possibility we can create meaningful unit tests to ensure the correct behaviour of the service.
+Here Mockito comes to the rescue!
+Mockito allows us to create a suitable test double for the `CityRepository` interface and lets us define the behavior we expect from it.
+Applying this possibility we can create meaningful unit tests to ensure the correct behavior of the service.

-**In summary, what we want is a simple, fast and reliable unit test instead of a potentially complex, slow and flaky test!**
+**In summary, what we want is a simple, fast, and reliable unit test instead of a potentially complex, slow, and flaky test!**

 Let's look at an example: